Graduate Students

 Please note: Dr. Bliss-Moreau often receives requests from potential students to discuss projects and applications prior to the application deadline.
 To be fair to all applicants, not bias admissions decisions, and allow all applicants to be considered based on the same information, she does not have these conversations in advance of the application deadline.
 It is possible that based on application materials, she may contact a long list of applicants after the application deadline and prior to formal interview invitations being made.
 Otherwise, the opportunity to have these conversation will happen in the context of formal interviews.

-Whether or not admissions decisions are made by committee, our lab group uses a wholistic review process for applications which means that we do not consider a specific element of the applications more so than others and we seek to understand the context in which applicants have developed as scholars.
+Our lab group uses a wholistic review process for applications which means that we do not consider a specific element of the applications more so than others and we seek to understand the context in which applicants have developed as scholars.
 That said, it is very important that applicants’ essays clearly indicate why they are interested in training specifically in our group on the topics on which we work.
 We rely on essays to understand how applicants’ interests dovetail with our existing work and core themes and will only consider applicants whose interests overlap substantially with our own.
 Strong application essays are those that demonstrate that the applicant is aware of the work happening in the laboratory (see our publication page for more info) and make direct links between the applicant’s scientific interests and the work happening in the group.
 It is also important to note that our application system asks applicants to rank order faculty mentor preferences; this information is used to determine which faculty consider which applicants.
 If you wish to train in the Bliss-Moreau Lab, it is wise to list Dr. Bliss-Moreau as your first choice.

 Our current work is focused on understanding the basic biology that generates the building blocks of emotion and social behavior and how that biology develops both in evolutionary time and across the lifespan - what we call “womb-to-tomb” affective science.
 Presently, we are exploring some of these questions in the context of studying the consequences of developmental diseases (specifically Alzheimer's disease and fetal Zika virus infection) in animal models (specifically rhesus macaques).
 These studies ask specific questions about how neurodevelopmental diseases impact neural, social, affective, and cognitive processing, but also allow for questions to be asked about normal healthy developmental processes (because each project has non-impacted ‘control’ animals).
 We also have major projects that seek to understand how social context shapes affective processes across the lifespan and how affect varies and is conserved across the animal kingdom.
 Our work is guided by a “constructivist” approach to emotion that postulates that emotions are not hardwired entities but come to be via the combination of more basic parts.
 You can read about this perspective in this brief publication.
 We do not study discrete emotions in animals.